-- State Board of Fire Service Certification Any employee in a position that did not require certification as a condition of employment, and who at any time has been or becomes certified by the State Board of Fire Services in a classification then occupied, shall be entitled, upon request, to a lump sum cash payment of two hundred fifty dollars (\$250) Each employee may only receive one such payment irrespective of the number of times he/she is certified in any position - 2 Paramedic Re-certification Each time a Firefighter Paramedic assigned as a Firefighter Paramedic is re-certified by the State of California as a Paramedic, the Firefighter Paramedic shall be entitled to a lump sum cash payment of five hundred dollars (\$500)
+- 3) AR330: Strike Team Leader - 4) S404: Safety Officer - 5) S290: Intermediate Wildland Behavior Classroom based - d.
+Company Officer Courses/Classes - 1) Company Officer 2A: Human Resources Management - 2) Company Officer 2B: General Administration Functions - 3) Company Officer 2C: Fire Inspections and Investigations - 4) Company Officer 2D: All-Risk Command Operations - 5) Company Officer 2E: Wildland Incident Operations - 6) Instructor I: Instructional Methodology, and - e.
+Completion of additional courses - 1) I300: Incident Command System 300 - 2) S230: Crew Boss - 3) S231: Engine Boss - 4) S290: Intermediate Wildland Behavior Classroom Based - 2.
+State Board of Fire Service Certification Any employee in a position that did not require certification as a condition of employment, and who at any time has been or becomes certified by the State Board of Fire Services in a classification then occupied, shall be entitled, upon request, to a lump sum cash payment of two hundred fifty dollars (\$250).
+Each employee may only receive one such payment irrespective of the number of times he/she is certified in any position. - 3.
+Paramedic Re-certification Each time a Firefighter Paramedic assigned as a Firefighter Paramedic is re-certified by the State of California as a Paramedic, the Firefighter Paramedic shall be entitled to a lump sum cash payment of five hundred dollars (\$500).

-Each time a Fire Captain or Fire Engineer is re-certified by the State of California as a paramedic, the employee shall be entitled to a lump sum cash payment of five hundred dollars (\$500) Eligible employees are Fire Engineers or Fire Captains who currently possess a State of California Paramedic License and/or are re-certified by the State of California as a Paramedic to practice as a Paramedic Re-certification pay for Captains and Engineers shall be limited to thirty (30) positions
+Each time a Fire Captain or Fire Engineer is re-certified by the State of California as a paramedic, the employee shall be entitled to a lump sum cash payment of five hundred dollars (\$500).
+Eligible employees are Fire Engineers or Fire Captains who currently possess a State of California Paramedic License and/or are re-certified by the State of California as a Paramedic to practice as a Paramedic.
+Re-certification pay for Captains and Engineers shall be limited to thirty (30) positions.

-The City will allow Fire Engineers and Fire Captains who are certified by the State of California as a paramedic to maintain local (Orange County) accreditation and to practice as a paramedic based upon established department standards
+The City will allow Fire Engineers and Fire Captains who are certified by the State of California as a paramedic to maintain local (Orange County) accreditation and to practice as a paramedic based upon established department standards.

-The parties agree that to the extent permitted by law, Paramedic Recertification Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(2) Paramedic Pay
+The parties agree that to the extent permitted by law, Paramedic Recertification Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(2) Paramedic Pay.

-Preceptors - Firefighter Paramedics who possess the qualifications necessary to be a preceptor and are assigned preceptor duties by the Fire Chief or his/her sworn designee shall be paid a special pay of 5 34% of the base hourly rate of Firefighter Step E for each hour worked.
-It is the intention to provide all eligible Firefighter Paramedics the same dollar value in this special pay
+4. Preceptors - Firefighter Paramedics who possess the qualifications necessary to be a preceptor and are assigned preceptor duties by the Fire Chief or his/her sworn designee shall be paid a special pay of 5.34% of the base hourly rate of Firefighter Step E for each hour worked.
+It is the intention to provide all eligible Firefighter Paramedics the same dollar value in this special pay.